dcalvin/docs-1/v19.1/cluster-topology-patterns.md

 ### High-Performance

 Some applications have high-performance requirements.
-In the diagram below, `NJ` and `NY` depict two separate datacenters that are connected by a high bandwidth low-latency network:
+In the diagram below, `NJ` and `NY` depict two separate datacenters, each with 3+ nodes, that are connected by a high bandwidth low-latency network:

 ~~~
    NJ ---1ms--- NY